Learn Excel Macros & VBA Programming (Free Tutorial & 50++ Examples)

 You can use two ways to create macros in Excel VBA- by Macro Recorder and using Visual Basic Editor.

-Recording Macros in Excel VBA
+Case 1 – Recording Macros in Excel VBA

 Even if you’re not familiar with VBA programming, you can automate tasks by using the Macro Recorder in Excel.
 It records your actions, like mouse clicks and keystrokes, in the VBA language.
 The recorded macro contains detailed code that you can view and modify in the Visual Basic Editor.
 After saving the macro, running it executes the same actions as recorded.

-• Go to the Developer tab => look for Record Macro in the Code group.
+• Go to the Developer tab and choose Record Macro in the Code group.

 Clicking Record Macro command to record macros in Excel VBA

-• After clicking the Record Macro command, the Record Macro dialog shows up.
+• The Record Macro dialog shows up.

-• Write a macro name in the Macro Name box and a description of your macro in Description => click OK.
+• Write a macro name in the Macro Name box and a description of your macro in Description.

 Writing a unique macro name in Record Macro dialog

-• After clicking OK, the macro recording starts.
+• The macro recording starts.

-• Select B6:B7 => drag down the Fill Handle icon.
+• Select B6:B7 and drag down the Fill Handle icon.

 Draggng Fill Handle tool up to B15 while recording macros in Excel VBA